 All of the three spells are free healing, and if used on cooldown you can save quite a bit of mana!

 Tier Two (Level 30)

-A good speed burst ability with a 30 second cooldown.
+A good speed burst ability with a 30 second cooldown that also breaks roots and snares.
 Can be used on allies as well.

 Tier Three (Level 45)

 A passive talent that allows you to save 20% of the mana cost of the next Vivify or Enveloping Mist if they are cast after each other.
 The buffs Lifecycles (Enveloping Mist) and Lifecycles (Vivify) each has a duration of 15 seconds, and don’t drop if you cast other spells in between.
 Good for saving mana!

 Mist Wrap is usually the default choice since it boosts our single-target healing while also allow us to conserve mana by using Soothing Mist on the run.
 However, Lifecycles is also a good choice if you can make use of it.